 11. Take a moment to reflect on this entire meeting and conversation.
 Notice any insights or shifts from the experience.

 12. You may choose to write down your experience with your wiser self to help integrate it into your conscious memory and to use it any time you need guidance from within about how to be more resilient.

 As with any use of imagination to create inner resources, whatever you can imagine is real to the brain.
 You are using the default mode network of process in your brain to create a reliable inner resource of wisdom and resilience.
 The more you practice encountering your wiser self, the more reliably you will be able to evoke his or her wisdom as you respond to the challenges and difficulties of your life.

-You’ll find more tools to strengthen relational intelligence within yourself in The Resilience Toolkit, forthcoming in September 2018.
+You’ll find more tools to strengthen relational intelligence within yourself in Resilience, forthcoming in September 2018.